28th January, 2025

 Find out more about the types of substances COSHH applies to in What Substances Does COSHH Cover?

-The Control of Substances Hazardous to Health Regulations first came into force in the 1st of October 1989.
+The Control of Substances Hazardous to Health Regulations first came into force on the 1st of October 1989.
 However, these regulations were made, introduced, and laid before parliament in 1988.
-So this first version of the regulations is known and was named as The Control of Substances Hazardous to Health Regulations 1988 (even though they didn't come into force until a year later in 1989).
+So this first version of the regulations is known as and was named The Control of Substances Hazardous to Health Regulations 1988 (even though they didn't come into force until a year later in 1989).

 COSHH was the most significant legislation to be introduced under the Health and Safety at Work etc Act 1974.
 When it was first introduced in 1988, COSHH didn't include biological agents like moulds, bacteria and viruses.
 However, it was expanded to cover these 6 years later, in 1994.